Sunday, May 11, 2025

 Merrill Hall.
 The Cotton Patch sets up a small store for the week.
 Evening events are held here.
 And my classroom was in this main room--a wonderful place to teach

 My students were the best!
 They worked hard and learned a lot.
-Two of them where in my Full Circle class last year and one took a class with me in Houston last Fall.
+Two of them were in my Full Circle class last year and one took a class with me in Houston last Fall.
 Another one follows my blog regularly.
-All four of them are already to register for my class next year, when Registration opens April 26, 2025 at 10 am PST.
+All four of them are ready to register for my class next year, when Registration opens April 26, 2025 at 10 am PST.

 Work from all my students on the wall--it could be a full quilt!